nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User launches the application
 2. Trackr attempts to read the save file
-3. Trackr successfully parses the save file and loads the lists of students on it
+3. Trackr successfully parses the save file and loads the lists of modules on it
 4. User can start using the application

     Use case ends.